nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 AutoML
 ^^^^^^^^^^^

-Of course every technology will be evolving continuously.
+Of course every technology evolves continuously.
 So when you have mastered a bit of the machine learning concepts you will be faced with more and more machine learning innovations.
 The big next promising thing for machine learning is automated machine learning in short autoML.

 AutoML can be defined as: the automated process of algorithm selection, hyperparameter tuning, iterative modelling, and model assessment.
-AutoML will accelerate the model building process, the time consuming ‘human’  part within ML.
+AutoML accelerates the model building process, the time consuming ‘human’  part within ML.

 So with the current machine learning we have: